DrownFish19/ParallelComMetric/README.md

 - [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) - Overlapping NMI evaluation that is compatible with the original NMI and suitable for both overlapping and multi resolution (hierarchical) clustering evaluation.
 - [OvpNMI](https://github.com/eXascaleInfolab/OvpNMI) - Another method of the NMI evaluation for the overlapping clusters (communities) that is not compatible with the standard NMI value unlike GenConvNMI, but it is much faster than GenConvNMI.
 - [Clubmark](https://github.com/eXascaleInfolab/clubmark) - A parallel isolation framework for benchmarking and profiling clustering (community detection) algorithms considering overlaps (covers).
-- [CluSim](https://github.com/Hoosier-Clusters/clusim) - A Python module that evaluates various extrinsic quality metrics (accuracy) for non-overlapping (single membership) clusterings.
+- [CluSim](https://github.com/Hoosier-Clusters/clusim) - A Python module that evaluates (slowly) various extrinsic quality metrics (accuracy) for non-overlapping (single membership) clusterings.
 - [resmerge](https://github.com/eXascaleInfolab/resmerge)  - Resolution levels clustering merger with filtering.
 Flattens hierarchy/list of multiple resolutions levels (clusterings) into the single flat clustering with clusters on various resolution levels synchronizing the node base.
 - [ExecTime](https://bitbucket.org/lumais/exectime/)  - A lightweight resource consumption profiler.